-Five National Historic Landmarks (NHLs) are listed: The Ahwahnee Hotel, LeConte Memorial Lodge, Rangers’ Club, Parsons Memorial Lodge, and The Wawona Hotel & Thomas Hill Studio.
+Five National Historic Landmarks (NHLs) are listed: The Ahwahnee hotel, Yosemite Conservation Heritage Center (formerly LeConte Memorial Lodge), Rangers’ Club, Parsons Memorial Lodge, and The Wawona Hotel & Thomas Hill Studio.
 NHLs are formally designated by the Secretary of the Interior and are nationally significant historic places that possess exceptional value or quality in illustrating or interpreting the heritage of the United States.

 Many of Yosemite's properties are significant for their rustic architecture.
 In fact, Yosemite can be said to be the birthplace of the NPS Rustic architecture style.
 The first NPS Landscape Design Office was established at Yosemite in 1920.
 This office conducted planning, design, and design review of all Western parks.
 It was here that the first NPS designers developed a unique style specifically for park structures.
-Designers were influenced by the architectural movements of the time period but also found inspiration in structures that already existed in Yosemite, such as the LeConte Memorial Lodge (1903), Parsons Lodge (1915), and Curry Village buildings, including the Lounge building (1904).
+Designers were influenced by the architectural movements of the time period but also found inspiration in structures that already existed in Yosemite, such as the Yosemite Conservation Heritage Center (formerly LeConte Memorial Lodge; 1903), Parsons Lodge (1915), and Curry Village buildings, including the Lounge building (1904).
 Many of Yosemite's structures are classic examples of the NPS Rustic style and are inconspicuous, in part, because they were designed to blend seamlessly with the natural setting.